zachary-chiodini/Decision-Tree-Learning-Classification/README.md

     it is inherently a little complex.
     I prefer a more explicit description over a more simplified one, because the latter will lead to ambiguity.
+    Note that this algorithm will produce a decision tree, but does not guarantee the optimal tree structure.
 </p>

 <hr>